European Union Emissions Trading System: Reform of the Market Stability Reserve (MSR)

-This reform lead to a strong increase of EUA prices in 2018, with prices staying mostly in a range of €18-30/t from August 2018 to March 2020.
+This reform led to a strong increase in EUA prices in 2018, with prices staying mostly in a range of €18-30/tCO_{2} from August 2018 to March 2020.
+A scientific study analyzing the effect of the reform found that the substantial price increase could not be explained by the changes to the ETS/MSR alone, but that there also needed to be a change in the foresight of market actors: Through the reform, policymakers increased commitment to the EU ETS, making a long-term survival of the EU-ETS more credible.
+Thus, firms started acting with more foresight, taking expected future certificate scarcity into account.

 "Fit for 55" package

-The change in the overall EU emissions target to –55% reduction versus 1990 in the European Green Deal necessitated tightening of the EU ETS reduction target for 2030 of –43% with respect to 2005.
-The EU commission proposed in its "Fit for 55" package to increase the EU ETS reduction target for 2030 to –61% compared to 2005.
-Such a tighter EU ETS target could increase scarcity of EUAs and thus raise EUA prices higher, with modeling studies estimating carbon prices in the range of €90-€130/tCO_{2} for 2030.
+The change in the overall EU emissions target to a –55% reduction versus 1990 in the European Green Deal necessitated tightening of the EU ETS reduction target for 2030 of –43% concerning 2005.
+The EU Commission proposed in its "Fit for 55" package to increase the EU ETS reduction target for 2030 to –61% compared to 2005.
+Such a tighter EU ETS target could increase the scarcity of EUAs and thus raise EUA prices higher, with modelling studies estimating carbon prices in the range of €90-€130/tCO_{2} for 2030.

-The EU commission also proposed to include emissions from maritime transport in the EU ETS.
+The EU Commission also proposed to include emissions from maritime transport in the EU ETS.

 Russian invasion of Ukraine 2022

 The 24 February 2022 invasion sent carbon prices plunging from €97 in early February down to below €70.